Ross Leaders Academy

 Purpose

-Understand the importance and benefits of purpose, craft a purpose statement and be able to explain it to others, and learn how to use your purpose statement to be impactful and achieve concrete results.
+Understand the importance and benefits of having a clear purpose, craft your own purpose statement and be able to communicate it to others, and learn how to leverage your purpose to create impact and achieve concrete results.

 Alternative Futures